Inland Northern American English

 This map shows, with red circles, the exact cities identified within the Inland North dialect region, according to Labov et al.'s (2006) ANAE.

 Inland Northern (American) English, also known in American linguistics as the Inland North or Great Lakes dialect, is an American English dialect spoken primarily by White Americans throughout much of the U.S. Great Lakes region.
 The most distinctive Inland Northern accents are spoken in Chicago, Detroit, Cleveland, Milwaukee, Buffalo, Rochester, and Syracuse.
 The dialect can be heard as far east as upstate New York and as far west as eastern Iowa and even among certain demographics in the Twin Cities, Minnesota.
-Some of its features have also infiltrated a geographic corridor from Chicago southwest along historic Route 66 into St. Louis, Missouri; today, the corridor shows a mixture of both Inland North and Midland American accents.
+Some of its features have also infiltrated a geographic corridor from Chicago southwest along historic Route 66 into St. Louis; today, the corridor shows a mixture of both Inland North and Midland American accents.
 Linguists often characterize the northwestern Great Lakes region's dialect separately as North-Central American English.

-The early 20th-century accent of the Inland North was the basis for the term "General American", though the regional accent has since altered, due to the Northern Cities Vowel Shift: its now-defining chain shift of vowels that began in the 1930s or possibly earlier.
+The early 20th-century accent of the Inland North was the basis for the term "General American", though the regional accent has since altered, due to the Northern cities vowel shift, its now-defining chain shift of vowels that began in the 1930s or possibly earlier.
 A 1969 study first formally showed lower-middle-class women leading the regional population in the first two stages (raising of the vowel and fronting of the vowel) of this shift, documented since the 1970s as comprising five distinct stages.
 However, evidence since the mid-2010s suggests a retreat away from the Northern Cities Shift in many Inland Northern cities and toward a less marked American accent.
 Various common names for the Inland Northern accent exist, often based on city, for example: Chicago accent, Detroit accent, Cleveland accent, etc.